 - Office: Group II Building, Room 204A

-Dr. Khanna is an Associate Professor in the Physics Department at the University of Massachusetts Dartmouth.
+Dr. Khanna is a Professor in the Physics Department at the University of Massachusetts Dartmouth.
 He works on a variety of challenging problems in theoretical and computational astrophysics.

 His primary research work is related to the physics of binary black hole systems using perturbation theory and estimation of the properties of the emitted gravitational radiation.